alexandregama/blog/content/ruby/30-ruby-coding-challenges-in-30-days/ruby-coding-challenge-11-repdigit-algorithm.md

 count = array.count { |item| item != digit }
 ```

 Perfect!
-If the **count** variable is different from zero, than we have a digit that is different from the first digit, which means that the number is not Repdigit
+If the **count** variable is different from zero then we have a digit that is different from the first digit, which means that the number is not Repdigit

 The final solution would be: